 NAMEman-pages - conventions for writing Linux man pages

-DESCRIPTIONThis page describes the conventions that should be employed when writing man pages for the Linux man-pages project, which comprises Sections 2, 3, 4, 5, and 7 of the Linux manual pages.
+DESCRIPTIONThis page describes the conventions that should be employed when writing man pages for the Linux man-pages project, which documents the user-space API provided by the Linux kernel and the GNU C library.
+The project thus provides most of the pages in Section 2, as well as many of the pages that appear in Sections 3, 4, 5, and 7 of the man pages on a Linux system.
 The conventions described on this page may also be useful for authors writing man pages for other projects.

 The manual Sections are traditionally defined as follows: